The Old Hand: Another Back In the Day

 Gene, one of Elmer’s best friends had a farm a couple miles down the road from Elmer’s.
 The two had a lot in common, especially teasing and playing practical jokes on each other.

 I loved Elmer telling the story about Gene hearing drinking goat’s milk was good for arthritis.
 When Gene found out that Elmer had just been given a goal and he offered to buy Goat from Elmer.
 Elmer had that goat sold until some loud-mouth told Gene that Goat was a billy, not a nanny.
-‘Yup,’ Elmer would laugh, ‘I’d a paid money to see the first time Gene tried to milk it.’
+‘Yup,’ Elmer would laugh, ‘I’d a paid money to see the first time Gene paid to milk it.’

-After almost getting taken by Elmer on the sale of the goat, Gene teased Elmer about the goat every chance he got.
+After almost getting taken by Elmer on the sale of the goat, Gene teased Elmer about his goat every chance he got.
 ‘Hey, if you want to get Elmer’s goat, just ask him about his Goat.’
 Or when Elmer would stop in at the VFW for a euchre game, and Gene was there already, Gene would holler, ‘Hurry up and close the door.
 Must be a goat outside.
 I sure can smell it.’

 It was the second Christmas of Elmer having the goat that Gene came home from Midnight Mass and saw lights on in the barn and his pack of dogs barking up a storm at the barn door.
 When he opened the door there was Goat in the box stall with the team of horses.
 Goat was helping himself to the hay and the two horses were standing as far away from the intruder as possible.